thismatters/django-operator/README.md

 # Django Operator

+**This is severely alpha software, so use it at your own risk.
+There is no warranty, etc. I am looking for someone willing to review/vet the code.
+If you're interested please reach out by creating an issue!**

 A [Kubernetes operator](https://github.com/cncf/tag-app-delivery/blob/main/operator-wg/whitepaper/Operator-WhitePaper_v1-0.md) for a Django stack including Celery, django-celery-beat, and redis.

 Provides a `Django` CRD which: